ShaikhShoeb61/21DayCodingChallenge/README.md

 # 21-Day Coding Challenge Projects

 Welcome to my 21-Day Coding Challenge repository!
-Over the course of 21 days, I'll be taking on the challenge of creating a variety of projects using HTML, CSS, JavaScript, and React.
+Over the course of 21 days, I've been taking on the challenge of creating a variety of projects using HTML, CSS, JavaScript, and React.
 Each project represents a step in my journey to improve my coding skills and create practical web applications.

 ## Projects

-Each day, I'll be adding a new project to this repository.
-The projects will cover a range of topics and technologies, including HTML, CSS, JavaScript, and React.
+Each day, I've been adding a new project to this repository.
+The projects cover a range of topics and technologies, including HTML, CSS, JavaScript, and React.

 ## Usage